-- The Western Australian selling agent acts as a dual agent and represents both parties to the Contract.
+- In Western Australia, the selling agent acts as a dual agent and represents both parties to the Contract.

 - The selling agent does not have to disclose this conflict of interest to the buyer prior to or during the negotiations.